M0nkeyFl0wer/ben-in-a-box/README.md

 ---

 **If this speaks to you, reach out.
 Let’s put ourselves in the box — and show up together.**# Ben in a Box

-This repo contains the evolving prototype for a soft, smart telepresence device designed to make remote presence more inclusive, joyful, and secure.

-## Structure
-- `assets/mockups/`: Visual previews and generated designs
-- `hardware/3d-models/`: CAD files for 3D printing
-- `hardware/schematics/`: Wiring and mounting diagrams
-- `software/scripts/`: Raspberry Pi install & automation
-- `press/`: Intro post and media-friendly descriptions